Who are Belong Mobile?

 Self Service apps are now a fundamental part of working with phone companies.
 Using them makes self service activities (especially data management) easier.
 Belong managed to have one of these for the launch of their service – something most companies fail to do.
 The app is pretty accomplished, too.
 You can add voice and SMS packs (or remove them) from the app each day.

-- Voice to text message service:
+- Their service includes voice to text message service:

 Belong offer a free voice to SMS service.
 If you get a voicemail of 10 seconds or less, they will try and turn that in to an SMS for you.